fiveages-sim/robot_descriptions/quadruped/deep_robotics/lite3_description/README.md

 # DeepRobotics Lite3 Description

 This repository contains the urdf model of lite3.
+The origin models could be found at [DeepRobotics](https://github.com/DeepRoboticsLab/URDF_model)

 ![lite3](../../.images/deep_lite3.png)